Get Your Scuba Diving Certification in Tulum with Koox Diving

 Physical requirements and documentation for scuba diving

-Minimum age: the minimum age is 10 years old (usually children under age of 18 can register for online courses with a parent or guardian permission).
+Minimum age: the minimum age is 10 years old (usually children under the age of 18 can register for online courses with parent or guardian permission).

-Maximum age:there is no maximum age, as long as you are in a good health condition and have medical statement.
+Maximum age: there is no maximum age, as long as you are in a good health condition and have a medical statement.

 Performance requirements for scuba diving course:

 All these should demonstrate that you are maintaining yourself comfortably in the water.
 Your scuba instructor will ask you to demonstrate a minimum fitness level and basic swimming skills, such as:

 At least 100 meters swimming without stopping (using a mask, snorkel and fins);

 10 minutes floating and treading water – to show you are comfortable in water & underwater;